smeredith/smeredith.github.io/_posts/2021-04-13-teensy-radio-interface.md

 The outgoing right audio channel from the computer is used for VOX, if enabled.
 Incoming audio from radio is routed to both channels on the computer.

-I found insipration from the [AnyRig](http://www.kk5jy.net/AnyRig-v1/) interface, which is more flexible but more complicated.
+I found inspiration from the [AnyRig](http://www.kk5jy.net/AnyRig-v1/) interface, which is more flexible but more complicated.
 Because I only need it to support the one radio I own, I was able to keep it simple.
 For example, for my implementation, I don't need audio isolation, an opto-isolated PTT switch, or CW keying.